 a) Verses 10-11 are clearly speaking about two believers who have been married to each other.

 d) Verses 10-11 discuss a believing wife who “separates” from her husband.
-In that culture and in the original Greek language, separation with intent to end the marriage was identical with divorce.
+In that culture and in the original Greek language, separation with intent to end the marriage was identical to divorce.
 Divorce usually took place simply by one partner separating with intent to end the marriage.

 e) Verses 10-11 say that a Christian wife who divorces her Christian husband has two options: